 - Both supervisors together with the doctoral candidate agree on the binational doctorate procedure

-- Individual agreement on the binational doctorate between the two universities
+- An individual agreement on the binational doctorate is issued between the two universities.

 - Ph.D. candidate does research at both universities.
 The dissertation will be handed in at both universities.

-- Joint exam commission and joint doctoral degree certificate(s)
+- The two universities set up joint exam commission and joint doctoral degree certificate(s).

 Various institutions within the Ruhr-Universität are involved in drafting an individual agreement on a binational doctorate.